li4951/ParkSimulation/README.md

 All software process was done by myself, so there exists so many problems and weaknesses.
 Welcome to communicate with me and give my some suggestion.
 Hope your suggesion!
 Thank you.

+The comment in the source code and design document are written in Chinese.
+So Proficiency in Chinese is needed.